UnderCooked4450/ARecipeBook/README.md

 npm install dotenv

-7. Create an `.env` file in the server directory with the following contents:
+7. Create an `.env` file in the server directory with contents pinned in disc, channel sprint-updates

-PORT=3000

-MONGODB_URI = mongodb+srv://admin:arecipe2024@arecipe.o6zx8ms.mongodb.net/?retryWrites=true&w=majority

 ## Usage